alexandraholcombe/cr-javascript-week4/README.md

 ## For Instructor

 To view project as existed at 5:00 on Friday, please clone branch pre-due-date.
 To view project as completed, please clone master branch.
+Completed project includes:
+  * Update and Delete functionality
+  * Filter pipe

 ***